 Your existing fleet of Class 1-8 electric vehicles (EVs), electric transport refrigeration units (eTRUs), or publicly accessible charging stations can earn your company incentive revenue through the British Columbia Ministry of Energy, Mines and Low Carbon Innovation’s Low Carbon Fuel Standard program.
-With zero change to your operations, you can start generating incentives to help offset the cost of charging and maintaining your equipment or you can fund new sustainability initiatives
+If you are eligible for the program, with zero change to your operations, you can start generating incentives to help offset the cost of charging and maintaining your equipment or you can fund new sustainability initiatives.

 What is the BC-LCFS?

 The British Columbia Low Carbon Fuel Standard (BC-LCFS) is a program that aims to reduce the carbon intensity of transportation fuels in British Columbia.

 The BC-LCFS was established in 2008 and implemented in 2013 with the goal of reducing the carbon intensity (CI) of fuels used in the province.
 The BC-LCFS functions in much the same way as the California LCFS, the Oregon Clean Fuels Program (CFP), and the Washington State Clean Fuel Standard (CFS).
 The BC-LCFS is designed to decrease the carbon intensity of British Columbia’s transportation fuel pool by 30% relative to 2010 by 2030 levels and provide an increasing range of low-carbon and renewable alternatives, which reduce petroleum dependency and achieve air quality benefits.